What Is The Difference Between a Public Defender and a Private Defense Attorney?

 What is a Private Defense Attorney?

 Private attorneys, of course, are paid legal representatives.
 They will always work in your best interests.
 Not those of the court.
-Private legal representatives will make sure your rights are always protected and will take whatever action you prefer.
+Private legal representatives will protect your rights at every step and take whatever action you prefer.
 For instance, your attorney can try to resolve your case before trial.
 Or, if it’s better for your case, they’ll fight your charges in a courtroom.

 Is a Private Attorney Better than a Public Defender?